x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-legacy-hybrid-public-folders.md

 In a hybrid deployment, your users can be in Exchange Online , on-premises, or both, and your public folders are either in Exchange Online or on-premises.
 Public folders can reside in only one place, so you must decide whether your public folders will be in Exchange Online or on-premises.
 They can't be in both locations.
 Public folder mailboxes are synchronized to Exchange Online by the Directory Synchronization service.
 However, mail-enabled public folders aren't synchronized across premises.

-This topic describes how to configure EXO mailboxes to access public folders at On-Premises.
+This topic describes how to configure EXO mailboxes to access on-premises public folders.
 The topic also describes how to synchronize mail-enabled public folders if your users are in Microsoft 365 or Office 365 and your Exchange Server 2010 SP3 public folders are on-premises.
 However, a Microsoft 365 or Office 365 user who is not represented by a MailUser object on-premises (local to the target public folder hierarchy) won't be able to access legacy or modern on-premises public folders.

 > [!NOTE]
 > This topic refers to the Exchange Server 2010 SP3 servers as the legacy Exchange server.